MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 2. Central Limit Theorem:

-    The **Central Limit Theorem** states that with a **large enough sample size** the **sampling distribution of the mean will be normally distributed**.
+    The **Central Limit Theorem** states that with a **large enough sample size**,**the sampling distribution of the mean will be normally distributed**.

     Facts:
     1. It applies for additional statistics, but it doesn't apply for all statistics!
-    2. In case of a population size of 3000; the Central Limit Theorem applies to the sample mean of 100 draws from a right-skewed distribution.
-However, it did not apply to a sample size of 3 draws from this same distribution.
+       Ex: In case of a population size of 3000 with a right-skewed distribution; the Central Limit Theorem applies to a sample mean of 100 draws.
+However, it doesn't apply to a sample size of 3 draws from this same distribution.
-    3. With large sample sizes the sampling distribution of certain statistics will never become normally distributed.
+    2. With large sample sizes the sampling distribution of certain statistics will never become normally distributed.
 So how do we know which statistics will follow normal distributions, and which will not?
-    4. The Central Limit Theorem applies for these statistics:
+    3. The Central Limit Theorem applies for these statistics:
-       1. Sample means (x¯)
+       1. Sample means ($\bar{x}$)
-       2. Sample proportions (p)
+       2. Sample proportions ($p$)
-       3. Difference in sample means (x¯1−x¯2​)
+       3. Difference in sample means ($\bar{x}_1−\bar{x}_2$​)
-       4. Difference in sample proportions (p1−p2)
+       4. Difference in sample proportions ($p_1−p_2$)
-    5. However it doesn't apply to:
+    4. However it doesn't apply to:
-       1. Sampling distribution for the variance (S^2)
+       1. Sampling distribution for the variance ($S^2$)
-       2. Correlation coefficient (r)
+       2. Correlation coefficient ($r$)
-       3. Sampling distribution of sampling value in dataset (x(n))
+       3. Sampling distribution of sampling value in dataset ($x(n)$)

 ### 2. Bootstrapping